yspohoo/yspohoo/README.md

-- 👋 Hi, I’m @yspohoo
+- 👋 Hi, I’m @yspohoo, an college student and also an indie game dev on Unity.
-- 👀 I’m interested in living
+- 👀 I’m interested in living on the Moon.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to survive until i eventually die.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI topics which has different perspective apart from the mainstream.
-- 📫 How to reach me ...
+- 📫 Reach me here or email me: yiishernpoh1998@gmail.com

 <!---
 yspohoo/yspohoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.